getappmap/vscode-appland/doc/TUTORIAL-JAVA-PETCLINIC.md

 ### Prerequisites

- - Basic familiarity with git, Visual Studio Code and Java
+ - Basic familiarity with git, Docker, Visual Studio Code and Java
- - Java 8 or newer and git installed in your environment (macOS, Windows, Linux)
+ - Java 8 or newer, Docker and git installed in your environment (macOS, Windows, Linux)

 ### Structure

 This tutorial is split into three sections:
 - Install Visual Studio Code and the AppMap extension
-- Setup and build the `Spring-PetClinic` application locally
+- Setup and build the `Spring-Framework-PetClinic` application locally
 - Setup, record and open AppMaps recorded from tests